BestoGames/BestoNet/README.md

 ## Background

-We developed BestoNet to replace our initial Unity GGPO implementation, which faced several challenges:
+Originally we used Unity GGPO but there were some issues.
 - Unplayable connections at long distances (experiencing ~7 frames of rollback)
 - Maintenance difficulties due to GGPO's C++ codebase
 - System instability during poor network conditions

 ## Core Features

-### Advanced Rollback Management
+### Rollback Management
-- **Speculative Frame Saving**: Optimizes memory usage by selectively saving frames during rollback
+- **Speculative Frame Saving**: Saves CPU time and preventing 7 frame rollbacks
     - Currently saves the midpoint frame, confirm frame, and end frame
-- **Input Prediction**: Repeats last received input to avoid unnecessary rollbacks when predictions are correct
+- **Input Prediction**: Will predict the next input using the previously received input
-- **Rift Management**: Configurable options for handling one-sided rollback scenarios
+- **Rift Management**: Many different options to deal with one sided rollback and game syncing
 - **Reliable Input Messaging**: Maintains a 7-frame input buffer to handle packet loss and out-of-order delivery

 ## Implementation Requirements